jihwankimqd/MCMC_Cipher/README.md

 #Abstract

 This project will investigate the use of Markov Chain Monte Carlo (MCMC) methods to tackle random substitution ciphers.
-Python and its relevant libraries will be used to implement the algorithms and visualize the results.
+N-grams from text were collected and analyzed using the Markov Chain Monte Carlo algorithm implemented from scratch.

 #Motivation